rmetzler/bliki/wiki/devops/glassfish-and-upstart.md

 forking models, so that it can accurately track which children of PID 1 are associated with which services:

-* No `expect` stanza: The service's "main" process is expected not to fork at all, and to remain running.
-The process started by upstart is the "main" process.
+* No `expect` stanza: The service's “main” process is expected not to fork at all, and to remain running.
+The process started by upstart is the “main” process.

 * `expect fork`: The service is expected to call `fork()` or `clone()` once.
-  The process started by upstart itself is not the "main" process, but its first child process is.
+  The process started by upstart itself is not the “main” process, but its first child process is.

 * `expect daemon`: The service is expected to call `fork()` or `clone()` twice.
-The first grandchild process of the one started by upstart itself is the "main" process.
+The first grandchild process of the one started by upstart itself is the “main” process.
 This corresponds to classical Unix daemons, which fork twice to properly dissociate themselves from the launching shell.

 Surprisingly, `asadmin`-launched Glassfish matches _none_ of these models, and